mcgrail/spring-data-jpa/.github/ISSUE_TEMPLATE/4--debt-report.md

 ---
 name: 4.
 Debt report
-about: Create a report of a debt for this project.
+about: Create a report of a debt for this project
 title: Debt - Some Debt
 labels: debt
 assignees: ''